What is the National Allergy Council?

 The National Allergy Council is a partnership between the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA), working in consultation with key stakeholder organisations.

-Allergic diseases have become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades.
-This has contributed to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic diseases and their carers.
+Allergic diseases have become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades, contributing to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic diseases and their carers.
 Currently affecting more than 4 million Australians, the rapid and continuing rise of allergic diseases is therefore a serious public health issue that requires action by all levels of government and the community.

-To improve the health and quality of life of Australians with allergic diseases, and minimise the burden of allergic diseases on individuals, their carers, healthcare services and the community.
+The National Allergy Strategy, an initiative of ASCIA and A&AA, is a guide developed to improve the health and quality of life of Australians with allergic diseases and minimise the burden of allergic diseases on individuals, their carers, healthcare services and the community.

-A&AA is the leading national patient organisation for allergy in Australia
+The leading national patient support organisation for allergy in Australia

-ASCIA's mission is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, training, education and research, to improve the health and quality of life of people with immune system disorders.
-These include allergic diseases, immunodeficiencies and other immune diseases.
+The mission of ASCIA is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, education and research, to improve the health and quality of life of people with allergic diseases, immunodeficiencies and other immune diseases.

 ASCIA is a member society of the World Allergy Organisation (WAO) and the Asia Pacific Association of Allergy, Asthma and Clinical Immunology (APAAACI).
 ASCIA is also affiliated with the Royal Australasian College of Physicians (RACP) as a specialty society.